gabrieleoliaro/ray_work_stealing_evaluation/README.md

 ## Results
 The [output folder](https://github.com/gabrieleoliaro/ray_work_stealing_evaluation/tree/main/output) contains the most recent experiment results.
-In particular, each subfolder (whose name is the date/time when the experiment was run) contains an automatically generated `experiment.info` file with the information about the experiment, the text files with the raw data, and a `plots` folder with the corresponding plots.
+Each subfolder (whose name is the date/time when the experiment was run) contains an automatically generated `experiment.info` file with the information about the experiment, the text files with the raw data, and a `plots` folder with the corresponding plots.

+The Apr 23 experiments were executed using the code in the new work stealing PR: https://github.com/ray-project/ray/pull/15475 .
+The Jan 19 experiments were executed using the code in the branch: https://github.com/gabrieleoliaro/ray/tree/work_stealing

 ### The latest experiment